Denoising Orientation Maps edit page

 colorKey = axisAngleColorKey;

-% we need to set the reference orientations are the mean orientation of
+% we set the reference orientations as the mean orientation of each grain

 colorKey.oriRef = grains(ebsd.grainId).meanOrientation;